RAUI-labs/raui/README.md

 ## TODO
 RAUI is still in early development phase, so prepare for these changes until v1.0:
+- Create renderer for at least one popular Rust graphics engine.
+- Create TODO app as an example.
 - Reduce unnecessary allocations in processing pipeline.
 - Find a solution (or make it a feature) for moving from trait objects data into strongly typed data for properties and states.
-- Create renderer for at least one popular Rust graphics engine.
 - Make C API bindings.